srikanth7785/Web_Scrapping_with_Flutter/README.md

 # Events Fetcher

-A small that demonstrates how to perform Web_Scrapping in Flutter.
+A small app that demonstrates how to perform Web_Scrapping in Flutter.

 This App fetches events from [Gitam Site](https://login.gitam.edu) and displays them in app.